philip-media/security-policy/vdp.md

 You may test any philip.media product against any vulnerability but:
 - Vulnerabilities which could affect the availability of the service (DDoS, DoS, BF-Attack)
 - Accessing personal data protected under the GDPR or other privacy acts.
 If you find a vulnerability like this, please do not access the data but instead proceed to report the vulnerability directly.
-- Peramently damaging a service (e.g. deleting databases and/or also deleting backup-servers)
+- Permanently damaging a service (e.g. deleting databases and/or deleting backup-servers)
 - Automated testing - Please do not perform any tests with a bot/automated.

 ## Creating a report